 - Income from the rental of real property may also be treated as ECI on the election of the taxpayer.

-One exception to the general principle that income associated with trade or business occurring in the United States are companies engaging only in certain financial transactions.
-For instance, if your business is engaged solely in trading in stocks, securities, commodities, or hedging transactions, you will not typically be considered as engaging in U.S. based trade or business and thus, the income will not normally be characterized as ECI.
-However, if the levels of trading meet certain levels, the trading is active, and it occurs through a resident independent contractor or an office of the nonresident taxpayer’s located within the United States, the income may be considered ECI.
+One exception to the general principle is that income associated with trade or business occurring in the United States are companies engaging only in certain financial transactions.
+For instance, if your business is engaged solely in trading in stocks, securities, commodities, or hedging transactions, you will not typically be considered as engaging in U.S.-based trade or business, and thus, the income will not normally be characterized as ECI.
+However, if the levels of trading meet certain levels, the trading is active, and it occurs through a resident independent contractor or an office of the nonresident taxpayer located within the United States, the income may be considered ECI.

 What Tax Rates Will a Nonresident Pay on Effectively Connected Income (ECI)?

-Benefits of income being taxed as ECI includes the fact that is will be taxed at either graduated rates under U.S. law or lesser rates under an applicable tax treaty.
+Benefits of income being taxed as ECI include the fact that it will be taxed at either graduated rates under U.S. law or lesser rates under an applicable tax treaty.
 Additionally, since deductions are permitted against ECI income, these deductions can often be leveraged to reduce taxable income and thus potentially decrease graduated tax rates and the overall amount of tax paid.

 Discuss Nonresident Tax Rates with an Experienced U.S.-Based Tax Professional